NeoktaLabs/ppopgi-project/docs/Bot/BotDesignDocument.md

 ## 1) Overview

-The Finalizer Bot is a permissionless automated agent that ensures every Neokta lottery progresses to a terminal state:
+The Finalizer Bot is a permissionless automated agent that ensures every 뽑기 (Ppopgi) lottery progresses to a terminal state:

 - **Completed** (winner picked) OR
 - **Canceled** (min tickets not reached / expired)